design-automation/mobius-sim-funcs/documentation/modify.md

 **Parameters:**
-  * *entities:* An entity or list of entities to mirros.
+  * *entities:* An entity or list of entities to mirror.
   * *plane:* A plane to scale around.

 Given a ray, a plane will be generated that is perpendicular to the ray.

 Given an `xyz` location, a plane will be generated with an origin at that location and with axes parallel to the global axes.

-Given any entities, the centroid will be extracted,

-and a plane will be generated with an origin at the centroid, and with axes parallel to the global axes.
+Given any entities, the centroid will be extracted, and a plane will be generated with an origin at the centroid, and with axes parallel to the global axes.

 **Returns:** void
 **Examples:**
-  * modify.Mirror(polygon1, plane1)
+  * `modify.Mirror(polygon1, plane1)`
     Mirrors polygon1 across plane1.